Getting the Garden Ready for Winter

 Just make sure the sap has stopped running on your bushes, shrubs, and trees.
 You don’t want to kill the plant.

 It is important to note that many perennial stems and seed heads will make food for the birds through the winter.
-They also can add some interest to an otherwise dull garden.
+They can also add some interest to an otherwise dull garden.

 You might want to consider adding some mulch around the perennials once the ground freezes.
-You can use pine needles, compost, peat moss or even shredded leaves.
+You can use pine needles, compost, peat moss, or even shredded leaves.
 This will protect the soil and the plant roots when the temperature changes through the winter with freezing and thawing.

 This is also a good time to look over your garden and make a note of anything you want to change or improve once spring arrives.
 You will have a better idea of what you want to do because you will understand what didn’t work and what did work in your garden over this last season.